ManikantaSanjay/Financial_Analysis_Using_Python_and_ML_Libraries/README.md

 #### Link to Course ➡️ [Udemy](https://www.udemy.com/course/ml-and-python-in-finance-real-cases-and-practical-solutions/)

 ## :bulb: Key Learnings
-* Mastering Python 3 programming fundamentals for Data Science and Machine Learning with focus on Finance.
+* Applied Python 3 fundamentals in Data Science and Machine Learning, with a focus on Finance.

-* Understanding how to leverage the power of Python to apply key financial concepts such as calculating daily portfolio returns, risk and Sharpe ratio.
+* Leveraged Python for financial computations such as portfolio returns, risk and Sharpe ratio calculations.

-* Understanding the theory and intuition behind Capital Asset Pricing Model (CAPM)

-* Understanding how to use Jupyter Notebooks for developing, presenting and sharing Data Science projects.

-* Learning how to use key Python Libraries such as NumPy for scientific computing, Pandas for Data Analysis, Matplotlib for data plotting/visualization, and Seaborn for statistical plots.

-* Mastering SciKit-Learn library to build, train and tune machine learning models using real-world datasets.

-* Applying machine and deep learning models to solve real-world problems in the banking and finance sectors such as stock prices prediction, security news sentiment analysis, credit card fraud detection, bank customer segmentation, and loan default prediction.
+* Built, trained, and tuned Machine Learning models with SciKit-Learn on real-world datasets, including application in banking and finance sectors for tasks such as stock price prediction, fraud detection, and customer segmentation.

-* Understanding the theory and intuition behind several machine learning algorithms for regression tasks (simple/multiple/polynomial), classification and clustering (K-Means).

-* Assessing the performance of trained machine learning regression models using various KPI (Key Performance indicators) such as Mean Absolute Error, Mean Squared Error, and Root Mean Squared Error intuition, R-Squared intuition, and Adjusted R-Squared.

-* Assessing the performance of trained machine learning classifiers using various KPIs such as accuracy, precision, recall, and F1-score.
+* Gained insights into various Machine Learning algorithms for regression, classification and clustering tasks, and learned how to assess their performance using appropriate KPIs.

-* Understanding the underlying theory, intuition and mathematics behind Artificial Neural Networks (ANNs), Recurrent Neural Networks (RNNs) and Long Short Term Memory Networks (LSTM).
+* Explored the theory and application of Artificial Neural Networks (ANNs), Recurrent Neural Networks (RNNs), and Long Short Term Memory Networks (LSTM), and learned to optimize ANNs' hyperparameters for improved performance.

-* Training ANNs using back propagation and gradient descent algorithms.

-* Optimizing ANNs hyper parameters such as number of hidden layers and neurons to enhance network performance.

-* Mastering feature engineering and data cleaning strategies for machine learning and data science applications.
+* Developed strong skills in feature engineering and data cleaning for Machine Learning and Data Science applications.

 ## 💻 Libraries Used
 ![Matplotlib](https://img.shields.io/badge/Matplotlib-%23ffffff.svg?style=for-the-badge&logo=Matplotlib&logoColor=black)